The Modern Day 4.0 and 1600 SAT Score Student Is No Longer Impressive

 a stanford student on campus tour

 In the college admissions world, if you really want the best shot at getting in, all the stars should align.
-During our consultations, we guide the student on exactly the steps and strategies needed to perform well at these regional and national academic competitions and earn leadership positions in interesting, fascinating extracurricular activities to help build a unique and differentiated profile that no one else can match.
+During our consultations, we guide the student on exactly the steps and strategies needed to perform well at these regional and national academic competitions and earn leadership positions in unique, differentiated extracurricular activities to help build a unique and differentiated profile that no one else can match.

 We ensure that no stone gets left unturned, and no opportunity gets left out depending on the student’s interests and intellectual capabilities, whether in the humanities or the math/sciences.